 Unlike most rain jackets both of these companies have hoods attached to their jackets.
 Both of the hoods are fully adjustable and protective.
 But Arc’teryx has something they call StormHood which is a hood that is compatible with a helmet as well.

 So if you are skiing or hiking in places with snow, then generally you have to wear a helmet.
 And this StormHood system makes it easier to wear a helmet while wearing the hood above the helmet.
 There are multiple draw-string adjustments on the hood for a snug and comfortable fit.
 This feature is not available in Marmot jackets and that is a disadvantage.

 This may not seem like that big of a deal compared to other features, but it is most definitely a big deal.
 When you are in the cold or in heavy rains, despite wearing gloves, your fingers tend to get numb and can even begin to lose function.

 So you need a zipper that flows smoothly.
 Also, cold and wet weather tends to damage the zippers and you do not want your zippers to get stuck in the middle of your next expedition.

 Both of these companies have tried to solve this problem using different methods.
 Marmot has tried to solve this problem by incorporating storm flaps over their zippers to prevent them from getting wet.
 This system works too but not as seamlessly.

 On the other hand, Arc’teryx thought outside of the box and came up with WaterTight zippers having RS sliders.
-These zippers are claimed to be water resistant by Arc’teryx but in reality, they are pretty much waterproof.
-The RS sliders ensure that the zipper works as smooth as a hot knife through butter.
+These zippers are claimed to be water-resistant by Arc’teryx but in reality, they are pretty much waterproof.
+The RS sliders ensure that the zipper works as smoothly as a hot knife through butter.
 So here too, Arc’teryx wins.

 So, above we compared both of these jackets lines on various features and now is the time to declare the winner.
 The winner is Arc’teryx jackets.
 These jackets are more durable and extremely comfortable for the user.